Montreal Screwjob

-The Montreal Screwjob (also called the Montreal Incident) was an unscripted professional wrestling incident where the outcome of a major match was changed without one of the wrestlers being informed – in order to "screw over" Bret Hart, who was in bitter conflict with his employer, WWF owner Vince McMahon at the time.
-It occurred on November 9, 1997, at the Survivor Series pay-per-view event produced by the World Wrestling Federation (WWF, now WWE) in Montreal, Quebec, Canada.
-During the WWF Championship match between Shawn Michaels and champion Hart, Vince McMahon, who was in charge of matches and storylines, and producer of the show – and a small number of WWF employees, most significantly the referee – covertly changed the predetermined outcome of the match in favor of Michaels; the screwjob occurred without Hart's knowledge, causing him to lose the Championship.
-Hart took the incident as a personal insult, because he did not wish to lose the title on "home soil" in Canada.
-Since this event, the term "screwjob" has come into wrestling parlance.
+The Montreal Screwjob, also called the Montreal Incident, was a notorious professional wrestling incident where the outcome of a major match was changed, without one of the wrestlers being informed, in order to "screw over" Bret Hart, who was in bitter conflict with his then-employer, WWF (Now WWE) owner Vince McMahon.
+The screwjob occurred on November 9, 1997, at the Survivor Series PPV event produced by the WWF in Montreal, Quebec, Canada.
+During the WWF Championship match between champion Hart and Shawn Michaels, McMahon, who was in charge of matches and storylines and producer of the show – and a small number of WWF employees, most significantly referee Earl Hebner – covertly changed the predetermined outcome of the match in favor of Michaels; the screwjob occurred without Hart's knowledge, causing him to lose the championship.
+Hart took the incident as a personal insult because he did not wish to lose the title to Michaels after the latter had told Hart that he would never do the same for him.
+With this event, the term "screwjob" came into wrestling parlance.

-Hart had been WWF Champion since August 1997.
-A week prior to Survivor Series, Hart, who had performed for the WWF since 1984, agreed to join rival wrestling promotion World Championship Wrestling (WCW) from December 1997.
-McMahon sought to prevent Hart from leaving the WWF as champion, but Hart was unwilling to lose to Michaels – with whom he had a legitimate feud – at Survivor Series, due to the match's location.
+Hart had been WWF Champion since SummerSlam 1997.
+A week prior to Survivor Series, Hart, who had performed for the WWF since 1984, agreed to join rival wrestling promotion WCW in December 1997.
+McMahon sought to prevent Hart from leaving the WWF as champion; Hart was unwilling to lose to Michaels – with whom he had a legitimate feud following a series of adversarial confrontations and verbal exchanges.
 The match was originally planned to end in disqualification, causing Hart to retain the title, and then losing or forfeiting it at a later date.
-Instead, as the match approached the 20th minute (a standard length for a televised WWF title match), under McMahon's direction, referee Earl Hebner ended the contest, as Michaels held Hart in the sharpshooter submission hold (Hart's signature move); although Hart did not submit, Michaels was declared the winner by submission and became WWF Champion.
-Michaels and other officials left the arena in a scramble, after which were several altercations backstage involving the pair and a number of other WWE superstars and staff, including McMahon being punched in the face and knocked unconscious by Hart.
+Instead, as the match approached the twentieth minute (a standard length for a televised WWF title match), under McMahon's direction, Hebner ended the contest as Michaels held Hart in the Sharpshooter (a submission hold and Hart's signature move); although Hart did not submit, Michaels was declared the winner by submission and became WWF Champion.
+Michaels and other WWF officials left the arena in a scramble, after which there were several altercations backstage involving the pair and a number of other wrestlers and staff, including McMahon being punched in the face and knocked unconscious by Hart.